This page is about the Disney College Program in 2020. You can click here for 2022 and beyond!

 What the DCP Is All About

-Before we discuss the recent suspensions, let’s have a quick review of the Disney College Program (DCP) first.
+Let’s have a quick review of the Disney College Program (DCP).

 Through the Disney College Program, Disney grants college students a chance to “gain valuable, on-the-job experience” working in Disney’s parks and resorts.